morrownr/8814au/README.md

 - LED control
 - Power saving control
 - VHT control (allows 80 MHz channel width in AP mode)
+- SU Beamformee control
-- SU Beamformee and SU Beamformer
+- SU Beamformer control

-A FAQ is available near the end of this document.
+A FAQ is available at the end of this document.

 ### Compatible CPUs